greenlanegreb/parishrecordsdatabase/README.md

 - MySQL or MariaDB
 - Apache or Nginx (Apache `.htaccess` included)

+---

 ## Installation (manual)

-1. Upload the project files to your web space.
+1. Please upload the project files to your web space.
-2. Create an empty MySQL/MariaDB database and a user with full rights on it.
+2. Please create an empty MySQL/MariaDB database and a user with full rights on it.
-3. Run install/index.php.
+3. Please run install/index.php.
-4. Visit the site in a browser and log in with your admin account created during the install process.
+4. Please visit the site in a browser and log in with your admin account created during the install process.

 **Important:** If Helping to Develop - Please never commit `/config.local.php` — it contains credentials.
 It is listed in `.gitignore`.

+---

 ## Configuration

-- **Site settings, modules, and the permission matrix:** Admin → Site Settings
+- **Site settings, modules, and the permission matrix:** can be found by going to Admin → Site Settings
-- **Public access:** grant or revoke `view_as_guest` (and related keys) on the **guest** role
+- **Public access:** you can grant or revoke `view_as_guest` (and related keys) on the **guest** role
-- **Modules:** turn features on/off under Settings → Modules
+- **Modules:** you can turn features on/off under Settings → Modules

+---

 ## Project layout (high level)